Volume II No. 4

 The research involving Beta Glucan began in the 1940’s with a history of Beta Glucan scientific discoveries by Dr. Nicholas DiLuzio, Dr. Joyce Czop, Dr. William Browder, Dr. Kenneth W. Hunter Jr. and others bringing us to today’s research status.
 An outstanding non-commercial website for reviewing Beta Glucan research is www.betaglucan.org with research listed by condition and disease instead of by researcher.
 The website also gives quotes related to the research references so those interested so that individual research studies do not have to be obtained unless more in depth study is desired.
 Most research studies have PubMed references to see the complete research.

 These test results indicate Beta 1,3/1,6 glucan is a unique and effective oral immune activator.
-Beta 1,3/1,6 glucan is highly effective as a microparticulate oral dietary supplement with particle sizes 1-2 microns that will not re-aggregate after water contact during the digestive process.
-In summary, because the receptor sites for Beta 1,3/1,6 Glucan on the macrophage are approximately 1 to 2 microns in size, microparticulate particle size has been demonstrated in the Medical School Research at the University of Nevada School of Medicine, Department of Microbiology, to be an important determinant of immune response activation and response.
+Beta 1,3/1,6 glucan is highly effective as a microparticulate oral dietary supplement with particle sizes 1-4 microns that will not re-aggregate after water contact during the digestive process.
+In summary, because the receptor sites for Beta 1,3/1,6 Glucan are approximately 1 to 4 microns in size, microparticulate particle size has been demonstrated in the Medical School Research at the University of Nevada School of Medicine, Department of Microbiology, to be an important determinant of immune response activation and response.

-Thousands of U.S. and international scientific studies, have been produced by such prestigious institutions as Baylor Medical School, Tulane University, Harvard Medical School and Oxford during the history of Beta Glucan research going back 5,000 years and research at the U. of Nevada School of Medicine (UNSM), including a peer-reviewed publication of partial research findings.
-All attest to the immuno-activating and potential protective effects of Beta-1,3/1,6-glucan derived from yeast cell walls with current research confirming the benefits of micronization, or small particle glucan efficacy, compared to large particle size glucans.
+Thousands of U.S. and international scientific studies, have been produced by such prestigious institutions as Baylor Medical School, Tulane University, Harvard Medical School and Oxford during the history of Beta Glucan research going back more than half a century and research at the U. of Nevada School of Medicine (UNSM), including a peer-reviewed publication of partial research findings.
+All attest to the immuno-activating and potential protective effects of Beta-1,3/1,6-glucan derived from yeast cell walls in both innate and adaptive immune systems with current research confirming the benefits of micronization, or small particle glucan efficacy, compared to large particle size glucans.

 Q: What is the proper dosage of Beta Glucan?